IntelligentRoboticsLabs/curio_msgs/README.md

 ### `curio_msgs/LX16AState`

 The state of a LX-16A servo.
-The message contains raw data that can be read directly from the servo.
+The message contains raw data read directly from the servo.

 ## Installation

+To install the package into a catkin workspace `~/curio_ws`:

 ```bash
 cd ~/curio_ws/src